All Articles

 — Alexis

-- Secondly, faster and fairer assessments carried out by better-trained assessors who truly understand fluctuating, hidden and neurodivergent conditions.
+- Secondly, faster and fairer assessments carried out by better-trained assessors who understand fluctuating, hidden and neurodivergent conditions.

-How these Changes Would Impact Disabled People
+How These Changes Would Impact Disabled People

 - Individuals could stay warm, cover essential living costs, and maintain independence.